 The Westchester County Department of Health will launch classes in Yonkers and Peekskill to help participants reduce their risk of developing type 2 diabetes, (since 9 out of 10 adults with prediabetes don't know they have it) and make lasting lifestyle changes to improve their health.

-Free Diabetes Prevention Classes are being formed with a potential start date in March 2017 at the Department of Health at 20 South Broadway in Yonkers and at the Department of Social Services district office at 750 Washington St. in Peekskill.
+Free Diabetes Prevention Classes are being formed now at the Department of Health at 20 South Broadway in Yonkers and at the Department of Social Services district office at 750 Washington St. in Peekskill.
 Led by a health department staff member who has been trained as a lifestyle coach, the classes offer a year of motivation and support at no cost to participants thanks to New York State Local IMPACT grant funds.
 Classes are provided under the auspices of the Rye YMCA’s Diabetes Prevention Program, which follows a curriculum with a national track record of success.

 To learn if you are at risk, take a short quiz by texting “RISKTEST” to 97779 on your smartphone or by taking the prediabetes risk test online.
 If you are at risk, call the Rye YMCA at 914-967-6363 x 114 to enroll in a diabetes prevention class.